pyiron/hackathon-2024/README.md

 # pyiron hackathon 2024
 This is for repository for the pyiron hackathon from the 9.-11.
 Sept.
-2024.
+2024 at the [Max-Planck-Institute for Sustainable Materials](https://www.mpie.de/).

 ## Topic
 The focus of this hackathon is [functional programming](https://en.wikipedia.org/wiki/Functional_programming) and how functions with clear defined input and output simplify the construction of complex simulation workflows.